-- 2.8 All applications are publicised via the display of one or more site notices and certain applications are advertised in a local paper.
-However, it does not matter how someone gets to hear about a proposal, anyone can submit Representations to the Development Management service.
-Representations on applications must be made in writing (letter or email).
-The time limit for doing this is specified on the site notice or advert.
-The statutory period is 21 days. - 2.9 Where amended plans for an application have been accepted by the Council and it is necessary to republicise them, the Council will display a new site notice on different coloured paper to the original so that local people can distinguish it. - 2.10 Amended plans are often negotiated in response to Representations.
+- 2.7 The Town and Country Planning (Development Management Procedure) (England) Order 2015 requires the local planning authority to publicise applications for planning permission by site display in at least one place on or near the land to which the application relates for not less than 21 days or by serving a notice on any adjoining owner or occupier.
+There are also situations (in relation to "major" application, applications that are considered to depart from the provisions of the development plan and applications involving works to listed buildings and properties in conservation areas) where such development is advertised in the local press and by way of site notice(s) in vicinity of the relevant site.
+The local planning authority is obliged to comply with these statutory requirements. - 2.8 It does not matter how someone gets to hear about a proposal, as anyone can submit Representations to the Development Management service.
+Representations on applications must be made in writing (letter or email) or via the Council's web site.
+The time limit for doing this is specified on the site notice, press advertisement or the notification forwarded to adjoining occupiers/owners.
+Where applications are publicised through the service of a notice on an adjoining occupier or owner, those individuals will have 23 days to respond to this notification (to take into account the period for postage). - 2.9 Where amended plans for an application have been accepted by the Council and if it is necessary to re-publicise them, the Council will undertake further application publicity.
+In the case of major applications, the local planning authority will display a new site notice on different coloured paper to the original so that local people can distinguish it.
+Local residents will be given a further 14 days to respond to any re-notification. - 2.10 Amended plans are often negotiated in response to Representations.
 The Council may consider that an amendment it receives has overcome the Representations previously made so it is therefore important that local people consider whether they need to make further Representations as follows. - If the amendments do overcome their concerns, they may write to confirm this, but the General Requirements below (paragraph 2.15) are designed to take account of such circumstances, so people do not have to take any further action. - If someone has already made a Representation and the amendments do not overcome their concerns, they need to make further Representations to that effect. - If the amendments raise new concerns, such further Representations should also be made.

-Chair, Ward and GLA Member timescales
+Chair, Ward and GLA Member and MP timescales